Call It Courage

 *Based on the Newbery Medal-winning novel Call It Courage by Armstrong Sperry.
 Copyright 1940 by Macmillan Publishing Co., a Division of Macmillan, Inc. Copyright renewed 1968 by Armstrong Sperry.
 Adapted for the stage by arrangement with Simon & Schuster Books for Young Readers, Simon & Schuster Children’s Publishing Division.
 All rights reserved.

-The following audio selections and photos are from a youth production of CALL IT COURAGE produced by the Zach Theatre in Austin, TX.
+These audio selections and photos are from a youth production of CALL IT COURAGE produced by the Zach Theatre in Austin, TX.

 A review of CALL IT COURAGE, written by Zach Theatre audience member Philip O from Austin, TX: